 Visit the flower market

-Doing a street food tour is one of the things to do in Bangkok not only for the short term gain of eating delicious food, but also because it teaches a lot about the culture of the country (the importance of eating together, of sharing the dishes, and the overall food culture of South East Asia), and it gives some good insights on how to pick the best places for street food.
+Doing a street food tour is great not only for the short term gain of eating delicious food, but also because it teaches you a lot about the culture of the country (the importance of eating together, of sharing the dishes, and the overall food culture of South East Asia), and it gives some good insights on how to pick the best places for street food.

 Have fun in Bangkok nightlife

 Shop till you drop at Chatuchak Market

 Have a proper night’s sleep in a fabulous hotel

 Luxury is more than affordable in Bangkok, and that even a budget hotel such as Nasa Vegas can be a total treat.
 Besides, Bangkok is so big that, in terms of accommodation, there is something for any budgets and need: from hostel dorms to home-stays, from boutique hotels to luxury and anything in between.

 If you can’t stand traffic noise the best area to stay is Lumpini Park.
 It’s very well connected to all the main attractions, but not nearly as busy.
 Located in Silom, this is where most embassies and consulates are located.
 It is clean, quiet and with lots of trees and pleasant to walk around.
 And it offers a good selection of hotels.

 When I visited, I stayed at Somerset Park Suanplu Bangkok and had an entire 70 square meters apartment to myself.
 Arriving there after a long journey from Italy, I was really happy to find such a spacious, comfortable and quiet place.
 If you are as lucky as I was, you may end up with an apartment on the 20th floor, offering an incredible view of the city.